NeilWJames/simple-taxonomy-refreshed/docs/readme.md

 Options are provided to add a selection dropdown in the admin list and to define term counts using posts of selected statuses (and not just "published").
 (The Term Count functionality requires version 1.3+ when WP 5.7+ is installed.)
 These capabilities are available for any taxonomy whether defined using this taxonomy or elsewhere.

-For those wishing to change its operation, this will require code, a number of filters are available.
+For those wishing to modidy its operation, this will require code, a number of filters are available.
 These are summarised on the [Filters](./filters.md) page.

-For full info go the [Simple Taxonomy Refreshed](https://github.com/NeilWJames/simple-taxonomy-refreshed) page.
+For full information go the [Simple Taxonomy Refreshed](https://github.com/NeilWJames/simple-taxonomy-refreshed) page.

 Also see the [example page](./example.md) to see usage of the update screen and the tools.